emacs-evil/evil-cleverparens/README.md

 `M-x` `package-install evil-cleverparens`

 `evil-cleverparens` uses functions from both `smartparens` and `paredit`.
-Neither one is required by default, but using one of them is highly recommended, as `evil-cleverparens` doesn't provide anything for the `insert-state`.
-If you are an user of `smartparens`, `smartparens-strict-mode` is also recommended.
+Neither mode is required to be enabled by default, but using one of them is highly recommended, as `evil-cleverparens` doesn't provide anything for the `insert-state`.
+If you are a user of `smartparens`, `smartparens-strict-mode` is also recommended.

 To enable `evil-cleverparens` with your favorite lispy-mode use: